legal herstory pioneers

 In 1893, presented the concept of the public defender program and drafted the model statute, which was codified in California in 1921.

-Biography: California Bar Journal
+Biography: California Bar Journal, Wikipedia

 Sonia Pressman Fuentes